SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Fisher Forecast

 \section{Fisher Forecast}

 We use a Fisher matrix formalism to evaluate \emph{SPECTER}'s capability to measure the $\mu$-distortion, while marginalizing over the other CMB signals (i.e., the blackbody, Compton-$y$, and relativistic tSZ contributions) described in the previous section and the foregrounds detailed in Appendix \ref{sec:FG}.
-We adopt the Fisher forecast set-up used in A17.\footnote{\url{https://github.com/asabyr/sd_foregrounds_optimize} (modified version of \url{https://github.com/mabitbol/sd_foregrounds}}) As a validation of this approach, we note that Ref.~\onlinecite{Sabyr2024} has recently carried out a re-analysis of the \emph{COBE/FIRAS} all-sky monopole data, and have shown that the error bars obtained from the re-analysis are in good agreement with the results of the Fisher forecast using this set-up.
+We adopt the Fisher forecast set-up used in A17.\footnote{\url{https://github.com/asabyr/sd_foregrounds_optimize} (modified version of \url{https://github.com/mabitbol/sd_foregrounds})} As a validation of this approach, we note that Ref.~\cite{Sabyr2024} has recently carried out a re-analysis of the \emph{COBE/FIRAS} all-sky monopole data, and have shown that the error bars obtained from the re-analysis are in good agreement with the results of the Fisher forecast using this set-up.
 In these calculations, we define the sky-averaged total monopole signal, $I_{\nu}$, after subtraction of an assumed blackbody SED at $T_{0} = 2.7255$~K, as:

 Here, $\Delta B_{\nu}$ is a blackbody component term, $I^{y}_{\nu}$ is the $y$-distortion, $I^{\rm rel-tSZ}_{\nu}$ is the relativistic contribution, $I^{\mu}_{\nu}$ is the $\mu$-distortion, and $I_{\nu}^{\rm fg}$ is the sum of all foreground contributions (see the equations in Sec.~\ref{sec:CMBSD} and Appendix~\ref{sec:FG}).
 In total our model has 16 free parameters.
-Their fiducial values and definitions are summarized below:
+Their fiducial values and definitions are summarized below:\footnote{Additionally, in Appendices~\ref{app:emission} and ~\ref{app:zodiacal}, we study the impact of Galactic emission lines and the zodiacal light, respectively.}